 How Can North Carolina Prevent School Children from Being the Victims of Sexual Assault?

-While even one incident of sexual abuse is one too many, North Carolina has lately seen several sexual assaults involving school children make headlines.
+While even one incident of sexual abuse is one too many, North Carolina has lately seen several sexual assaults involving school children or Sexual Assault of a Boy Scout make headlines.
 Recently, WTVD-TV reported on a case involving a security guard at East Chapel Hill High School who was arrested and charged with engaging in a sex act with a student.
 Per the WTVD-TV report, the sex act did not involve intercourse but another type of sexual abuse.
 As of this writing, a woman who identified herself as the security guard’s wife told WTVD-TV that the investigation was handled poorly, charges are false and that the family is considering pursing legal action.

 Preventing Sexual Assaults Involving School Children

 National Public Radio (NPR) featured a story with tips schools and parents can use to prevent sexual assaults involving school children, including but not limited to the following: